rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-19-welcome-to-rancher-desktop-2.md

 guest OS underneath.
 2.0 is that idea, rebuilt from the ground up and easier to maintain.

-At the center is a new background program called rdd, the Rancher Desktop Daemon. rdd does the real work.
+At the center is a new background program called `rdd`, the Rancher Desktop Daemon. `rdd` does the real work.
 It runs the virtual machine, using Lima on every platform now, Windows included.
 It starts your container engine and your Kubernetes cluster.
-It exposes all of that through an API, and not a custom one: rdd speaks the Kubernetes API.
-Your kubectl and the usual client libraries can drive it directly, no new SDK to learn.
-The desktop app is just one more client, with no special privileges, talking to rdd the way any other tool would.
+It exposes all of that through an API, and not a custom one:
+`rdd` speaks the Kubernetes API.
+Your `kubectl` and the usual client libraries can drive it directly, no new SDK to learn.
+The desktop app is just one more client, with no special privileges, talking to `rdd` the way any other tool would.

-Because the work lives in rdd instead of inside a window, you can run the whole thing without ever opening the GUI.
-And rdd is one self-contained executable.
+Because the work lives in `rdd` instead of inside a window, you can run the whole thing without ever opening the GUI.
+And `rdd` is one self-contained executable.
 No installer, no separate daemon and command-line tool, just one file that is both the backend and the way you drive it.
 Download it, start it from the command line, and you have a container engine and a cluster: on a headless server, on a